-Connecting people in rural communities with key services such as employment, healthcare and education provides both challenges and opportunities.
+Connecting people in rural communities with key services such as employment, healthcare and education is an activity which faces both challenges and opportunities.
 The many challenges include greater distance to travel, less concentrated levels of demand for public transport and the loss of some local services, such as Post Offices and village shops.
-However, rural accessibility is also presented with various opportunities, including new technologies and new business practices such as flexible and mobile working.
+However, rural accessibility is also presented with various opportunities, including new technologies (ie. internet) and new business practices (ie. flexible and mobile working).
 In rural areas, village halls and community centres often provide the only focal point and hub for the village - they can also host numerous other services, such as leisure, cultural and educational activities.